Please ensure Javascript is enabled for purposes of website accessibility

 • Engaged in a sexual encounter with a minor under the age of 13.

-Officially referred to as “unlawful sexual conduct with a minor,” this is the charge for sexual conduct with a partner under the age of consent—16 in the state of Ohio.
-However, if the adult is a teacher, coach, administrator or other public school employee, the age of consent ups to 18.
+Officially referred to as “unlawful sexual conduct with a minor,” this is the charge for sexual conduct with a partner under the age of consent.
+The age of consent is 16 in the state of Ohio.
+However, if the adult is a teacher, coach, administrator or other public school employee, the age of consent is raised to the age of 18.
 Penalties can range as high as five years in prison or more, depending on an offender’s criminal history.

-A conviction for any sexual offense can result in time in prison and being forced to register as a sex offender.
+A conviction for any sexual offense, with a minor or otherwise, can result in significant time in prison and a lifetime requirement to register as a sex offender.

 GSI is defined according to the Ohio Revised Code (ORC 2907.05) as anyone who has sexual contact with a person that is not their spouse, causes someone else to engage in sexual behavior with them, or causes two or more people to engage in sexual behavior when any of the following actions occur: